berney/packer-platforms/README.md

+Original code is based on Packer < v0.8 because it uses vmware-windows-iso builder.
+WIP updating to Packer >= v0.12.

 These instructions are specific to OS X, because that is the only platform that allows you to run OS X *within* VMWare.
 The bash shell is required, as is git and sed.
 I strongly suggest you install homebrew (<http://brew.sh>) which gives access to an enormous number of tools.